237Codes/manyaka_portfolio_website/README.md

 # Things to note about the experience section

-When creating the experience section, I decided to try out the react verticale component and I noticed a few things
+When creating the experience section, I decided to try out the react vertical component and I noticed a few things

 1- The vertical component is hidden by default.
 I firstly tried to set <VerticalTimelineElement visible={true}>.